digilogistika/efti-gate-fork/implementation/efti-ws-plugin/README.md

 # WS CLIENT

 This component is used to transmit a SOAP message over HTTP(s) to a domibus web-service endpoint.

-Stubs are generated from the WSDL provided by Domibus.
+Stubs are generated from the WSDL provided by Domibus.f